Quickstart Guide¶

 The first time you create a run directory, you will be asked to provide registration information.
 Please answer all of the questions, as it will help us to keep track of GEOS-Chem usage worldwide.
 We will also add your information to the GEOS-Chem People and Projects web page.

-Prior to building GEOS-Chem always make sure all libraries and environment variables are loaded.
+Always make sure that all libraries and environment variables are loaded prior to building GEOS-Chem Classic.
 An easy way to do this is to write an environment file and load that file every time you work with GEOS-Chem.
 To make this extra easy you can create a symbolic link to your environment file within your run directory or for reference.
 For example, do the following in your new run directory to have a handy link to the environment you plan on using.

 $ cd /path/to/gc_4x5_merra2_fullchem # Skip if you are already here